WeblateOrg/weblate/docs/vcs.rst

 Weblate SSH key
 ~~~~~~~~~~~~~~~

+.. versionchanged:: 4.17

+   Weblate now generates both RSA and Ed25519 SSH keys.
+Using Ed25519 is recommended for new setups.

 The Weblate public key is visible to all users browsing the :guilabel:`About` page.

 Admins can generate or display the public key currently used by Weblate in the connection